781flyingdutchman/background_downloader/README.md

 * `allTaskIds` to get a list of `taskId` values of all tasks currently active (i.e. not in a final state).
 You can exclude tasks waiting for retries by setting `includeTasksWaitingToRetry` to `false`
 * `allTasks` to get a list of all tasks currently active (i.e. not in a final state).
 You can exclude tasks waiting for retries by setting `includeTasksWaitingToRetry` to `false`
 * `cancelTasksWithIds` to cancel all tasks with a `taskId` in the provided list of taskIds
 * `taskForId` to get the `DownloadTask` for the given `taskId`, or `null` if not found.
-Only tasks that are active (ie. not in a final state) are guaranteed to be returned, but returning a task does not guarantee that it is running
+Only tasks that are active (ie. not in a final state) are guaranteed to be returned, but returning a task does not guarantee that it is active

 ### Grouping tasks